 If these are nonexistent, trust will not be built and would only lead to confusion.
 Prioritize reassuring experiences instead.
 A user who feels safe while on your website is more likely to transact with the business.

 Individuals may feel more secure when there are visual stimuli.
-This is particularly true when there’s neat and clear navigation that guides the user in finding the thing that made him land on the website initially.
-This contributes to making the design less complex and thus, compel the visitor to buy.
+This is particularly true when there’s neat and clear navigation that guides the user in finding what made him land on the website initially.
+This contributes to making the design less complex and thus, compels the visitor to buy.

 A person also buys when there is a possibility of loss.
 In other words, the sense of urgency is another reason why a user may be persuaded to complete a sale.
 Fears, uncertainties, and doubts (FUDs) are utilizable elements in creating a sense of urgency.

 In terms of web design, a delightful visual experience forms part of the persuasion process.
-That is, if the web design is familiar, safe, clear, appealing, and has a sense of urgency and a sense of delight, it can be easier to persuade visitors to become buyers.
+If the web design is familiar, safe, clean, appealing, and has a sense of urgency and a sense of delight, it can be easier to persuade visitors to become buyers.